 1 small onion peeled and cut into chunks

 1 tbsp vegetable oil

-The washed roots and stalks of a bunch of corriander
+The washed roots and stalks of a bunch of coriander

-To use, just fry gently in a large pan for a couple of minutes and then add your chopped vegetables and either a tin of chopped tomatoes, chopped fresh tomatoes or simply veg stock or water and cook until tender.
-Serve with a squeeze of lemon juice and chopped fresh corriander.
+To use, just fry gently in a large pan for a couple of minutes and then add your chopped vegetables and either a tin of chopped tomatoes, chopped fresh tomatoes, coconut cream or simply veg stock and cook until tender.
+Serve with a squeeze of lemon juice and chopped fresh coriander.

 I'm a married mother of one, living in Melbourne.
 I've been Vegan since May 2015.